MooersLab/time-blocks/README.md

 The schedule for our superhuman academic hardwires five hours of progress on three vital writing projects before the first lab member arrives for the day.
 In practice, there should be a 15-minute break between writing projects to ease switching between projects.
-In addition, due to mental bandwidth limitations, it is easier to work on two parallel projects rather than three.
+In addition, due to mental bandwidth limitations, it is easier to work on two parallel projects rather than on three.

-The rest of the day can be spent on supportive activities for the writing projects like data analysis, figure preparation, slideshow preparation, literature retrieval, and reading.
+The rest of the day can be spent on supportive activities for writing projects like data analysis, figure preparation, slideshow preparation, literature retrieval, and reading.
-In reality, the remainder of the day is spent on supervising, teaching, meetings, and administrative chores.
+In reality, the remainder of the day is often spent on supervising, teaching, meetings, and administrative chores.

 ## Update history